Tanu1313/javaProject1/README.md

 # javaProject1
 ## Project Overview
-**StampIt** is a high-performance desktop application engineered for efficient PDF management, with a core focus on secure and customizable PDF stamping.
+**DocImprint ** is a high-performance desktop application engineered for efficient PDF management, with a core focus on secure and customizable PDF stamping.
 Developed using Java and the **Apache NetBeans IDE**, StampIt empowers users to brand and protect their digital documents with unparalleled ease and speed.

 ## Features